 In order to import cards into Stormz you must create a CSV file with the list of your cards.

-CSV is a simple file format that can be read by a wide range of applications such as MS Word or Excel.
+CSV is a simple file format that can be read by a wide range of applications such as MS Word, Excel, Libre Office etc. For some technical reasons, Excel sometimes compromises the CSV format so we strongly advise you to use Libre Office which is free.

-- Create a new Excel file: File > New...
+- Create a new Libre Office file: File > New...

-- On the first line, write the name of the fields : id, type, title, content and score (this last field is optional).
+- On the first line, write the name of the fields – see list below

-Be careful not to make any typos on the names as Stormz won't be able to recognize them during the import phase.
+Be careful not to make any typos nor to have any capital letter on the names as Stormz won't be able to recognize these fields during the import phase.
+Please note that MS Excel is not recommended to export

 You should have something like that :